Issues in Ethics: Audiology Assistants

 About This Document

-Published 2014.
-This Issues in Ethics statement has been expanded to include a focus on audiology.
-It is a revision of Support Personnel (2004), which revised ASHA Policy Regarding Support Personnel (1979).
+Published 2017.
+This Issues in Ethics statement, originally published in 2014, is a revision of Support Personnel (2004), which revised ASHA Policy Regarding Support Personnel (1979).
+It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition

 From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
 They are illustrative of the